 - Testosterone gel may be helpful for some women who experience low sexual desire during menopause. - As testosterone gel is designed for use by men, the instructions for women are different from the information contained in the manufacturer's leaflet. - While testosterone gel is not licensed for use by women, it is considered to be safe and effective. - At the recommended dose, side effects should be very few. - It can take several months to work and is not effective for every woman. - Regular blood tests are needed to make sure the dose is not too high. - In Norfolk and Waveney, treatment is available in line with national guidance NICE NG23 - Menopause Diagnosis and Management It has been given a classification of ADVICE - GP may initiate testosterone following specialist recommendation.
-Your GP will contact menopause specialist via Advice and Guidance, and they will assess if this treatment is suitable.
-If it is, GP will be notified of required preparation, dose and monitoring requirements. - A 'Specialist' can be defined as a Consultant Endocrinologist / Gynaecologist or a GP with a special interest.
+Your GP will be able to refer you to a menopause specialist and they will assess if this treatment is suitable.
+If it is, they will notify GP of required preparation, dose and monitoring requirements. - A 'Specialist' can be defined as a Consultant Endocrinologist / Gynaecologist or a GP with a special interest.